oraclize/docs/source/includes/_general_concepts.md

 </aside>

 <aside class="notice">
 If Oraclize is unable to generate an authenticity proof for technical reasons, it will return in most cases the result without the requested proof.
-It is up to the developer to decide how to handle this case in their application: Oraclize recommends to discards the result and create a new query.
+It is up to the developer to decide how to handle this case in their application: Oraclize recommends to discard the result and create a new query.
 </aside>

 ## Data Privacy